jversoza/MTEC2002/syllabus.markdown

 ###Labs
 __Part 1__ - Review - Submitting Code, For Loops
 * At the Beginning of each class, [download the labs zip file](class6/labs/class6.zip), also [download intermediate](class6/labs/intermediate.zip) if appropriate
-* Use git to add, commit and push ALL files in directory
+* Use git to add, commit and push ALL files in directory, refer to: [Setting up your local workspace](git.html)
 * Try sum of cubes as a review

 __Part 2__ - Loopier - While Loops